Introduction to Agile Testing

 Post completing all the incremental software releases and the iterative improvements the project gets moved to production and the post-production support is provided by the team.

-Any changes made in the software are managed through change control board and the changes are thoroughly tested for specific functionalities and regression testing is done for overall functionalities before it gets implemented.
+Any changes made in the software are managed through a change control board and the changes are thoroughly tested for specific functionalities and regression testing is done for overall functionalities before it gets implemented.

 Top 7 Principles of Agile Testing